UOC • University App to Create Community

 Low Fidelity Prototype

 A prototype is an early model of a product that demonstrates functionality.
-The goal of prototyping is to identify and solve problems related to the function of your app.
-I create a low-fidelity prototype to be able to make a usability study and test the flow with the users.
+The goal of prototyping is to identify and solve problems related to the function of the app.
+I create a low-fidelity prototype to be able to run a usability study and test the flow with the users.

 Image of Maaria Magdalena Balos